-15 Things You Should Never Forget About Alicia Keys
+15 Essential Things to Know About Alicia Keys

 "I love the energy of the show," she told Extra in 2018 as season 14 got underway.
 "But I particularly love the energy of the four of us together this season.
 It's just hilarious."

-The four she was referring to were the first-time combination of Keys with first-time full-time coach Kelly Clarkson and veteran coaches Blake Shelton and Adam Levine, the only two who have been on every season of the show.
+The four she was referring to were the first-time combination of Keys with first-time full-time coach Kelly Clarkson and veteran coaches Blake Shelton and Adam Levine, the only two who at that time had been on every season of the show.

 "Kelly Clarkson," Keys said purposefully, "is a stitch.
 She has me in stitches.
 I'm like, 'what is the matter with you, why are you so funny?'
 She's literally a comedian, I don't know how I missed that.
 I missed that part of her career."